This is a sponsored post.

 Why engineered wood flooring is a sustainable choice?

-Engineered wood flooring better for the environment because it either uses reclaimed wood or utilises much less of the tree per wood plank than your average solid hardwood.
+Engineered wood flooring from Flooring365 is better for the environment because it either uses reclaimed wood or utilises much less of the tree per wood plank than your average solid hardwood.
 Often used woods are oak, maple, hickory, pecan – these options are all more sustainable than the traditional solid hardwood.
 Many manufacturers will use wood from recycling suppliers, especially to create the plywood beneath.
 This helps to save healthy trees and lessens deforestation.
 However, the difference will not be noticeable when people are just glancing at the floors.

 Of course, it’s also good to idea to check if the manufacturer has FSC certification.
 FSC certification shows that each stage of the process involved with creating the floor, has shown to take responsibility for the environment.
 So, it could be the manufacturer only uses wood taken from sustainable forests.